OpenRiak/riak_kv/docs/OperationsAndTroubleshootingGuide.md

 Repair key ranges is especially powerful for repairing keys across a cluster following a known incident with a given time range, and may prove to be quicker in some circumstances that awaiting for the delta to heal via active anti-entropy.

-### Repair a leveled ledger
+### Repair an individual leveled store

 The leveled backend is split into two parts - a journal, and a ledger.
 The journal is the log of all received changes, and is the source of truth in leveled.
 The ledger is a log-structured merge tree that provides a sorted view of the index keys, and object keys and metadata.
+As the journal is the source of truth, the ledger can be rebuilt from the journal, and leveled will do this automatically on startup when the ledger is missing.

 There exists the (very rare) potential for a ledger to be corrupted.
 There are also circumstances where following an update the ledger is not fully efficient until it is rebuilt.
-In these circumstances a rebuild or repair of the ledger can be forced by:
+As a missing ledger is rebuilt automatically on startup, rebuilding of the ledger can simply be prompted by deleting it:

 - Stopping the node;
 - Deleting the ledgers in the impacted partitions (under each vnode's leveled store there should be a ledger folder);